Do Go On - 425 - The WWI Christmas Truce

 Alright.

-You want me to forward slightly so I can see Matt's beautiful face.
+You're going to move forward slightly so I can see Matt's beautiful face.

 What about my face?

-Your face was all I could see and it was a bit match.
+Your face was all I could see and it was a bit much.

-Honestly, there's like this big moon right here.
+Honestly, it's like this big moon right here.

 There's a beautiful face.